eramitgupta/laravel-pwa/README.md

 - Easy setup and usage
 - Compatible with mobile and desktop devices

+Important ⚠️

+Note: PWAs require a secure HTTPS connection to work correctly.
+Ensure your application is hosted with HTTPS; otherwise, service workers and other PWA features will not function as expected.

 ## Installation 📦

 To get started, install the package using Composer: